12 Steps to Building a New Home in NYC(Last Updated On: December 30, 2019)

-Building a new home in NYC is probably a little more complicated and involved than anywhere else.
+Building a new home in NYC is complicated and involved.
 This article is about the process and protocols for building a house in New York City including some of the bureaucracy.
-We will not be discussing home design or constructions in this article this is meant to be more of a technical guide to the process.
-If you are planning to build a house and it is not in NYC you the requirements may be different.
+We will not be discussing home design or constructions in this article.
+This is meant to be more of a guide to the process of building a new home.
+If you are planning to build a house and it is not in NYC the requirements may be different, but I am sure this can still be helpful.

-Building a New Home in NYC what do you need to do.
+Steps to Building a New Home in NYC

 12 Steps for building a new house in NYC